Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: Preliminaries

 For systems of type \eqref{eq:ss_a}-\eqref{eq:ss_c}, we denote by $x_{c}\in\mathbb{R}^{n_x}$ the initial condition of the state vector and we also consider $A\in\mathbb{R}^{n_x\times n_x}$, $B_u\in\mathbb{R}^{n_x\times n_u}$, $B_d\in\mathbb{R}^{n_x\times n_d}$, $C\in\mathbb{R}^{n_y\times n_x}$, while, more generically, we consider $D_u\in\mathbb{R}^{n_y\times n_u}$ and $D_d\in\mathbb{R}^{n_y\times n_d}$.
 The positive integer $n_x$ will be referred to as the \emph{order} of the realisation, and we also denote any realisation of type \eqref{eq:ss_a}-\eqref{eq:ss_b} in compact form via a matrix quadruplet of type $\left(A, , C, \right)$.
 For every system which is represented via \eqref{eq:ss_a}-\eqref{eq:ss_b}, the pencil $A-z I_{n_x}$ is regular and is referred to as the realisation's \emph{pole pencil}.
-Additionally, the connection between a system described by \eqref{eq:ss_a}-\eqref{eq:ss_b} and its TFM is given by \phantom{ } Finally, given any $\mathbf{H}\in\mathcal{R}(z)^{n_y\times n_u}$ which is proper (see Appendix~\ref{app:aux}), the operation $y[k]=\mathbf{H}(z)\star u[k]$ denotes the time-response of $\mathbf{H}(z)$ to an input signal vector $u[k]$, which can be computed as follows for any realisation $(A_H,B_H,C_H,D_H)$ of $\mathbf{H}(z)$. { \begin{remark} Although we focus on discrete-time systems in this manuscript, we point out the fact that the NRF framework was developed in \cite{NRF} for both discrete- and continuous-time contexts.
-Consequently, all of the results presented in the sequel can also be derived for the continuous-time context, with only minor alterations.
-However, given that our companion paper \cite{part2} employs MPC (which was designed primarily for discrete-time systems) as a design framework for our second layer, we have opted to omit the continuous-time analogues of our main results from the sequel.
-While the first layer can also be designed in the continuous-time setting (see the framework set up in \cite{NRF}) and the resulting closed-loop system can be discretised to fit into the scope of \cite{part2}, note that this option precludes the use of discrete-time-exclusive design techniques (such as \emph{deadbeat control}; see Section~10.8 in \cite{Kuo}) which are highly beneficial for the synthesis of the second layer.
-To encourage design choices which are intuitive with respect to the discrete-time setting, we proceed with the latter time domain. \end{remark} }
+Additionally, the connection between a system described by \eqref{eq:ss_a}-\eqref{eq:ss_b} and its TFM is given by \phantom{ } Finally, given any $\mathbf{H}\in\mathcal{R}(z)^{n_y\times n_u}$ which is proper (see Appendix~\ref{app:aux}), the operation $y[k]=\mathbf{H}(z)\star u[k]$ denotes the time-response of $\mathbf{H}(z)$ to an input signal vector $u[k]$, which can be computed as follows for any realisation $(A_H,B_H,C_H,D_H)$ of $\mathbf{H}(z)$.
+Additionally, in accordance with the dynamics from \eqref{eq:ss_a}-\eqref{eq:ss_b}, we point out that all of the signal vectors considered in this paper are taken to be equal to zero for all $k<k_0$. { \begin{remark} Although we focus on discrete-time systems in this manuscript, we point out the fact that the NRF framework was developed in \cite{NRF} for both discrete- and continuous-time contexts.
+Thus, all of the results presented in the sequel can also be derived in the continuous-time context with only minor alterations.
+However, given that our companion paper \cite{part2} employs MPC (primarily formalised for discrete-time systems) as the design framework for our second layer, we have opted to omit the continuous-time analogues of our main results in the sequel.
+While the first layer can also be designed in the continuous-time setting (see \cite{NRF}) and the resulting closed-loop system can be discretised to fit into the scope of \cite{part2}, note that this option precludes the use of discrete-time-exclusive design techniques (such as \emph{deadbeat control}; see, for example, Section~10.8 in \cite{Kuo}) which are highly beneficial for the synthesis of the second layer. \end{remark} }